jeremyrsellars/no-new-legacy/posts/2016-09-27 Functional State Management in .Net.md

 So if we can't eliminate assignment, can we manage it by using a more predictable idiom?

-## Actor Model (Idiomatic F#)
+## Actor Model (Asynchronous message passing)
-F# offers the Mailbox implementation of the Actor Model, where an actor process (or "thread of logic") is sent messages through the mailbox and processes them one at a time with consistent state transitions.
+F# offers the [Mailbox](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/control.mailboxprocessor%5B%27msg%5D-class-%5Bfsharp%5D?f=255&MSPPError=-2147217396) implementation of the [Actor Model](https://en.wikipedia.org/wiki/Actor_model), where an actor process (or "thread of logic") is sent messages through the mailbox and processes them one at a time with consistent state transitions.
 This message passing is an *asynchronous* object-oriented approach.
 The "constraint" is that you can change state, but only by sending messages.
-There is a one-to-one relationship between queues and actors.
+There is a one-to-one relationship between queues (mailboxes) and actors.

 A great opportunity in the actor model is that each type of state transition can be tested.
-The new state (after processing the message) is a function of the old state and the message (`newState = F(previousState,message)`).
+The new state after processing the message can be seen as a function of the old state and the message (`newState = F(previousState,message)`).

+It should be noted that the actor may be written in more or less "functional" ways - using functional state transitions, or even imperative mutation of its local state (assignment above).
+Should the developer choose imperative assignment, the processing model should keep the local state safe, assuming that references to mutable state aren't leaked through through as a message.
+On the other hand, choosing functional state transitions may make the state transitions easier to test and understand.
+In strongly-typed languages, making the state a single strongly-typed value allows some state constraints to be enforced by the compiler, thus eliminating classes of bugs.

 Constraints:

+* The actor manages its own state.
-* Direct assignment isn't possible - the developer may send messages for the actor to process.
+* Direct assignment isn't possible - another part of the application sends a message for the actor to process.
+* Direct reading isn't possible - another part of the application sends a message to request state information.

 Goodness: